Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Development of the adaptive ML estimators for binary manifest variables

 \subsection{Score functions and second order Laplace estimators}

 In this specific case, the complete data score functions (\ref{sco1}) are given by

-The corresponding score equations have not closed form solutions, and a quasi-Newton procedure is used to solve implicit equations.\\ In the simulation study, the performance of the adaptive-based estimators has been compared with second order Laplace estimators.
-According to eq. (\ref{Ei2}), the latter have been derived by maximizing the following approximated log-likelihood function where the individual modes $\hat{\mathbf{z}}_{l}$ are obtained through the iterative scheme defined above, and with $p_{1}|\cdots|p_{m-1}$ be a partition of $2m$ indices into $m-1$ blocks, each of size 3 or more, and $q_{1}|\cdots |q_{m}$ is a partition of $2m$ indices into $m$ blocks, each of size 2.
-In particular, following the notation by \cite{Rade00}, where
+The corresponding score equations have not closed form solutions, and a quasi-Newton procedure is used to solve implicit equations.

+In the simulation study, the performance of the adaptive-based estimators has been compared with second order Laplace estimators.
+According to (\ref{Ei2}), the latter have been derived by maximizing the following approximated log-likelihood function